 From my experience, social media is becoming less effective in increasing book sales.
 When I started using Twitter and Facebook in 2010, there was definitely some benefit.

-But the population of authors on these sites has increased so much over the years, it is now very difficult to get noticed in the crowd.
+But the population of authors on these sites has escalated so much over the years.
+It is now tough to get noticed in the crowd.

-The time spent or perhaps wasted, on trying to gain leverage on social media could be better spent writing new books, which is by far a better way to increase book sales.
+The time spent or perhaps wasted on trying to gain leverage on social media could be better spent writing new books, which is by far a better way to increase book sales.
 The more titles you have published, the more books you are likely to sell.

-Of course, they are mostly only available if you enrol in KDP Select and grant Amazon exclusivity to your ebooks.
+Of course, they are mostly only available if you enroll in KDP Select and grant Amazon exclusivity to your ebooks.

 So if you publish in paperback, your books will still be available on B&N and other online retailers of paperbacks.

-Then you can use the promotional tools they offer, such as Author Central, Free Days, Countdown Deals, Kindle Unlimited subscription borrowing and most importantly, Amazon advertising.
+Then you can use the promotional tools it offers, such as Author Central, Free Days, Countdown Deals, Kindle Unlimited subscription borrowing, and most importantly, Amazon advertising.